dwgebler/doclite/README.md

 ### Licensing

-DocLite is available under both the GNU GPL v3 license as open source software, and a separate commercial license which is available to purchase for any users who require different terms.
-Please send any license enquiries to info@doclite.co.uk.
+DocLite is available under the GNU GPL v3 license as open source software.
+Pleae contact me if you would like to obtain a license for DocLite under different terms.

 If you use DocLite and find it useful, I am very grateful for any support towards its future development.
-You can donate to the project via Paypal by clicking the button below.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?business=info%40doclite.co.uk&item_name=DocLite+PHP+library&currency_code=GBP)